weffington/3-body-Project/README.md

 $$\ddot{\mathbf{r_3}} = Gm_1\frac{\mathbf{r_1} - \mathbf{r_3}}{{\lvert \mathbf{r_1} - \mathbf{r_3} \rvert}^3} + Gm_2\frac{\mathbf{r_2} - \mathbf{r_3}}{{\lvert \mathbf{r_2} - \mathbf{r_3} \rvert}^3}$$

-This simulation seeks to numerically integrate and animate the result using `matplotlib`.
+This simulation seeks to numerically integrate and animate these equations using `matplotlib` and `numpy`.

 ## Installation
 This section will describe how to download and run this simulation in Linux.
 This simulation requires the packages `numpy` and `matplotlib`.
 First, run the following command in the command terminal to ensure Python is installed: